JaJuMa-GmbH/magento-2-ultimate-image-optimizer-avif-webp-lazy-responsive-high-res-retina-images/README.md

 Ultimate Image Optimizer Extension for Magento 2 by JaJuMa supports 2 different AVIF conversion tools and 3 different WebP conversion tools.
 Just make sure at least one of these is available and working on your server for each image type.
-If so, the extension will convert all your images, existing and new ones, automatically.
+If so, the extension will convert all your images, existing and new ones, automatically.<br>
+The conversion/optimization is processed on-the-fly, on page request from frontend, and/or via cron job/cli.
 Of course the extension allows you to configure the conversion quality and if needed even more conversion parameters, incl. conversion speed, priority, blacklisting some images from conversion and for compatibility with your custom functions.
 The extension also comes with a build-in test conversion & preview tool for both, AVIF & WebP, so it is even super easy to find the most suitable image quality for your demands.